The Role of Filtration Systems in Keeping Clean Oil

 FAQs:

-A: Mechanical filtration is a physical process to restrict the entry of large particles while chemical filtration tries to absorb impurities from the aquarium.
+A: Mechanical filtration refers to a purely physical process or barrier to keep the larger particles from entering the tank, while chemical filtration is used to absorb the impurities from the tank.

-A: Filtration systems should undergo routine inspections and timely filter replacements to ensure optimal performance and longevity.
+A: Filtration systems should be regularly checked and filters replaced as needed to maximise performance and longevity.